wizz13150/PDQ_Repo/PDQ Inventory Tools/Tools/Get Mapped Printers/README.md

-Batch to get Local & Mapped/Network Printers on a remote computer.
+Batch to get Mapped/Network Printers on a remote computer.
+List also Local Printers.
 ````
 @ECHO OFF
 CLS